anitagraser/lab/manual.md

 ## Communication

 * **Chat:** We use Teams as the primary mode of communication for quick messages, announcements, reminders, and organizing meetings.
 Messages can be ephemeral so you cannot count of being able to read messages forever.
 Use email if you need a record of the conversation.
-* **GitLab:** Each project is assigned a repository on our GitLab.
+* **GitLab/GitHub:** Each project is assigned a repository on our GitLab/GitHub.
 Reviews of code, text, etc., will be done through the repository.
 We'll also use to set goals and tasks.
 * **Individual meetings:** We aim to have short weekly or bi-weekly individual meetings to discuss project status, personal and professional goals, work through problems, and to build a good supervisor-student relationship.
 * Group members are also encouraged to have meetings and messages with each other. **Don’t wait until problems build up to seek guidance.**